l0n3m4n/SearchToolkit/contributing.md

 ## Contribution Policy

 Thank you for your interest in contributing to **SearchToolkit**.
-Currently, we are not accepting external contributors for the meantime due to team policy and only they have permission to make changes at this time.
-This policy is strictly enforced by our team leader, and as such, external contributions are not permitted at the moment.
-This policy may change in the future, and we will update our guidelines accordingly.
+At present, we are not accepting external contributions due to our team policy, which restricts changes to team members only.
+This policy is strictly enforced by our team leader.
+However, this policy may change in the future, and we will update our guidelines accordingly.

 ## Suggesting New Tools